-On April 30, 2009, the construction of a six-unit building, for Rapid Lake School teachers, was completed.
+On April 30, 2009, the construction of a six-unit building, for Kitiganik School teachers, was completed.

 On June 24, 2009, a new leadership selection process is held by the Jean-Maurice Matchewan Group.
 The outcomes of this process are challenged at the Federal Court by the Band Council Chief, Mr. Casey Ratt.
 The Department conveyed several times to the leaders of the Barriere Lake community its wish to see their governance conflicts settled internally.

-On October 30, 2009, the Department of Aboriginal Affairs and Northern Development Canada informed all groups claiming leadership of Barriere Lake of the following measures:
+On October 30, 2009, Indigenous and Northern Affairs Canada informed all groups claiming leadership of Barriere Lake of the following measures: